JaidenW/2004Scape-Drop-Search/README.md

 - Added support for shared drop tables, including; random herbs, gem drops, rare drops, megarare drops.
 - Reduced the fuzziness but also tuned to be more useful; cha druid now returns chaos_druid instead of druid and when no good match is found, the highest match is still showed in addition to showing prospective matches.

+#### 1.0.3
+- Cleaned up the initialization output, now only displays simple counts.
+- Now generates a json list of files without drops, so we don't try to parse them again (delete the file to manually re-parse)

 If you have any issues, or just want to say thanks, my IGN is Jaiden W